wp-plugins/social-semantic-recommendation-sosere/readme.txt

 * German: Deutsch
 <br />
 <br />
-This plugin requires PHP 5, MySQL 4.1, and WordPress 3.0 or greater.
+This plugin requires PHP 5, MySQL 4.1, and WordPress 3.2 or greater.
 See [the FAQ](http://wordpress.org/plugins/social-semantic-recommendation-sosere/faq/) for answers to common questions.

 <br />
 **Like SOSERE?**
 -----------------------------------------
 *  Spread the world!
-Leave a [review](http://wordpress.org/support/view/plugin-reviews/social-semantic-recommendation-sosere/) stay informed and follow us [on Twitter](https://twitter.com/sosere_rec)
+Leave a [review](http://wordpress.org/support/view/plugin-reviews/social-semantic-recommendation-sosere/) and follow us [on Twitter](https://twitter.com/sosere_rec)

 == Installation ==
 = Single site installation =